Grants & Scholarships

 - It’s administered by schools participating in the Federal Work-Study Program

-If you need helping filing the FAFSA book a one-on-one appointment with one of our college experts or attend a FAFSA completion night near you.
+If you need helping filing the FAFSA book a one-on-one appointment with one of our college experts.